TWTG-R-D-B-V/neon-product-documentation/VB/LoRa Communication/README.md

 # LoRa Communication

-In this folder all documentation and scripts related to LoRa communication of the Vibration Sensor can be found.
+In this folder, all documentation and scripts related to LoRa communication of the Vibration Sensor can be found.

-In case you have any technical question, or an issue to report please use the https://twtg.io/servicedesk.
+In case you have any technical questions, or an issue to report please use the https://twtg.io/servicedesk.

 ## Overview table